thiagolucio/react-auth-firebase/README.md

 Authentication process with the identifier:

 - The user who doesn' t have an account fills in email and password and clicks the Sign-Up button.
 Creating the user in the bank and being directed to HOME.
+You can remove the user from the data display screen by clicking on the remove button.
+The confirmation process can be seen on the console.

 - If the user already has an account, login with it.
 As an example, I left two accounts registered: